carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

 To perform the registration between the diffusion volumes and T1w, we will make use of `ANTs`, specifically the <code>antsRegistrationSyNQuick.sh</code> script and <code>antsApplyTransform</code>.
-We will begin by registering the diffusion b=0 s/mm^2 volume to get the appropriate transforms to align the two images.
+We will begin by registering the diffusion
+$b = 0 s/mm^2$ volume to get the appropriate transforms to align the two images.
 We will then apply the inverse transformation to the T1w volume such that it is aligned to the diffusion volume.

 Here, we will constrain <code>antsRegistrationSyNQuick.sh</code> to perform a rigid and affine transformation (we will explain why in the final step).
 There